Skip to main content

 During the attorney review period

-Illinois residential contracts include a five-business-day attorney review period.
-Either party can cancel the contract during this window, and the buyer receives a full refund of their earnest money.
+Residential contracts generally include an attorney review period.
+Either party can cancel during this contingency.

-If the home inspection reveals material defects and the buyer and seller cannot agree on repairs or credits, the buyer can terminate the contract and recover their deposit under the inspection contingency.
+If the parties cannot agree on the inspection response, the buyer can terminate under the inspection contingency.

 Financing contingency (mortgage denial)

-When a buyer is unable to secure mortgage financing despite a good faith effort, the financing contingency protects the deposit.
-The buyer must provide documentation of the denial to receive a refund.
+When a buyer is unable to secure a written mortgage commitment, the financing contingency protects the deposit.

 When You Might Lose Your Earnest Money

-Once all contingency periods have passed and the contract is fully binding, walking away from the deal without a contractual basis means the seller is typically entitled to keep the earnest money as liquidated damages.
+Once all contingencies have been satisfied, cancellation without a contractual basis generally entitles the seller to keep the earnest money as liquidated damages.

 How Much Earnest Money Should You Put Down?

-The right amount of earnest money depends on the local market, the property, and how competitive you want your offer to be.
+The right amount depends on the local market, the property, and how competitive you want your offer to be.
 In Chicagoland, the standard range is 1% to 3% of the purchase price.
-Here is a general guideline:

 1%